Okechukwu Nwadiuto Emuchay: Early life

-Ambassador Emuchay (MFR) was born in Aba on November 9, 1960 to the late Sir (Dr) Dick Waobianyi Emuchay (MFR) and Lady (Mrs.) Christiana Nne Emuchay (Ada Ugo Abia) of Azumini, Ndoki in Ukwa East LGA, Abia State.
-He was one of eight children.
-Okey Emuchay's father, Sir D. W. Emuchay, was a medical doctor and administrator who was born in 1919 in Abak, in today’s Akwa Ibom State.
+Ambassador Emuchay (MFR), popularly known as Okey Emuchay, was born in the city of Aba in Nigeria on November 9, 1960, to the late Sir (Dr) Dick Waobianyi Emuchay (MFR) and Lady (Mrs.) Christiana Nne Emuchay (Ada Ugo Abia) of Azumini, Ndoki in Ukwa East LGA, Abia State.
+He is the third of eight children.
+Okey Emuchay's father, Sir D. W. Emuchay, was a medical doctor and administrator who was born in 1919 in Abak, in today’s Akwa Ibom State had a very successful career as a doctor and went on to become one of the most prominent medical doctors in Nigeria.